Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

   Parameters of the Agent are set with vector observation space with a state size of 8, the `CollectObservations(VectorSensor sensor)` must call `VectorSensor.AddObservation()` such that vector size adds up to 8.
-* `Agent.OnActionReceived()` — Called every simulation step.
+* `Agent.OnActionReceived()` — Called every time a new action is ready.
 Receives the action chosen by the Agent.
 The vector action spaces result in a small change in the agent cube's rotation at each step.
 The `OnActionReceived()` function assigns a reward to the Agent; in this example, an Agent receives a small